MadsJensen/intro_to_scientific_computing/course_description.md

 * Use _variables_ in a programming language (python) and perform simple operations (manipulations) on the information (data) they contain
 * Assess the resources (memory, CPU?) associated with a processing task
     * too advanced?
-      * MJ: I think it is worth mentioning, it is a issue for many.
+      * MJ: I think it is worth mentioning, it is a issue for many but maybe not as a goal.
 * Write a program to extract information from a file containing data in textual format, and export the collated data to another text file for further processing (statistics, visualisation)
     * MJ: visualization might be to advanced.

 ## Content ##
 The course runs over three days:

-_Thought: Maybe it would be good to talk about "pipes" as a metaphor for linking functions._
+[//]: # (Thought: Maybe it would be good to talk about "pipes" as a metaphor for linking functions.)

 **Day 1:**